-The tour begins at the Teepee Village, located on the frozen Great Slave Lake, the tenth largest lake in the world!
+The tour begins along side the community of Ndilo, on the frozen Great Slave Lake, the tenth largest lake in the world!

 We have an introduction of our Ancestor's history and way of survival in one of the tents they would have lived in, including a trap demonstration and photo shoot with traditional Aboriginal clothing and furs.